hyfn/rails-templates/README.md

 ### To Do

 - [ ] `yarn start` is wrong in README
+- [ ] make sure the JS build can be uglified
 - [ ] A new template for a particular client
 - [x] Webpacker
 - [ ] Make bootstrap js work